Questions? Comments? Want to sell us some stuff?

 20987 N John Wayne Pkwy Suite B104 PMB 444

 The thing to remember about heavy book shipments is that they are a threat to their own package.
 If allowed to bounce around freely, the stack of books will act as a battering ram as the package is tossed around in the postal stream.

 Tape every panel and seam of the package.
 A strap of tape will stop a seam tear before it becomes catastrophic.
 Tape is cheap; package losses are not.

 Fill every air space in the package with with bubble wrap, rolled newspaper, etc. Pad the contents away from contact with the box walls.
 Voids in the package become crush zones.

 Write clear, legible addresses.
+This is the time to use your best penmanship.
 If you are writing the address on a slip of paper, make sure it is securely attached to the box, else it could be torn off, and the package will disappear into the postal vortex.

 Photo below of an incoming shipment from an eBayer: 1) Air spaces not filled.
 2) Side seams not taped.

 This package was one step from blowing out in the postal stream, and a total loss.